What is HR Analytics?

-With the lack of skilled workers and employers having to create their own labor pool, workforce analytics will play a key role in breaking down job requirements to better understand where and how to reskill candidates or employees.
+With the lack of skilled workers and employers having to create their own labor pool, benefits from hr analytics and people analytics will play a key role in breaking down job requirements to better understand where and how to re-skill candidates or employees.
 With the right data, employers can look at what someone brings to the table in terms of creativity and innovation, and translate those skills into what they need.

 Data analytics can help HR teams distinguish hearsay from reality.
 Inaccurate perceptions can negatively impact productivity, morale, and quality.
 Skilled managers can address these issues with accurate information that can realign teams with their mission and goals.
 While instincts are helpful in many industries, big data tools allow us to utilize the best of human intuition and quantitative information.

-Since HR analytics is still in the development stage, HR is still awakening to its immense potential, there will soon be a time when using these tools will become far easier and cost-effective.
+Since benefits of hr analytics and from people analytics is still in the development stage, HR is still awakening to its immense potential, there will soon be a time when using these tools will become far easier and cost-effective.

 Leave a reply